 Salicylate intolerance or sensitivity is an under-recognised problem.
 Symptoms mirror those of more conventional allergies, and include gut symptoms, asthma / breathing difficulties, skin rashes, and neurological complaints.

-Avoiding salicylates is difficult, and the low-salicylate diet restrictive.
+Avoiding salicylates is difficult, and the low-salicylate diet is restrictive.
 The guidance of a dietitian is required for anyone diagnosed with a salicylate sensitivity, or any woman following the Guaifenesin Protocol — a treatment for fibromyalgia, which requires salicylate avoidance.

 Regarding cosmetics and skincare, fruit extracts and essential oils are likely to be high in salicylates.
 Salicylate derivatives include methyl salicylate, sodium salicylate and calcium salicylate.
 Salicylic acid — also known as beta hydroxy acid (BHA) — is a common troublesome ingredient, acting as an anti-acne agent, exfoliant, and anti-dandruff ingredient.